 In the late 1800s and early 1900s, fishing and the fishing fleet went through a major shift.
 The boats became larger and could go further out to sea, and the boats eventually became motorized.
 This resulted in fewer fishermen because the boats became bigger and more expensive, not everyone could afford the new and expensive boats.

 Close distance to the fishing fields was no longer so important either, and the new boats required larger and safer harbours that were closer to the mainland.
 This has led to Kinn, like many other fishing communities along the Norwegian coast, being gradually depopulated in modern times.
 Today, there are only a few permanent residents left on Kinn, and only a few remains from the old boathouses as reminders of the time when fishing was at its best.

 Today, people travel to Kinn mainly to visit Kinn Church and to see and experience Mt Kinnaklova and the beautiful and untouched nature and not least to experience the annual Kinnaspelet outdoor theatre.
 Many, both from home and abroad, also go to Kinn on pilgrimage.

 The island of Kinn and the neighboring island of Nærøyna are both bird reserves, and dogs are must be kept on a leash all year round on the two islands.

-The red “Malarhuset” at Kinn is situated just above the quay on Kinn, to the far right of the white house and the red houses on the farm.
-Kinn Gallery is located in Malarhuset, in addition to the skins from Old Norse spelsau which is for sale both there and in the white house.
+The red “Malarhuset” (the painters house) at Kinn is situated just above the pier at Kinn, to the far right of the white house and the red houses on the farm.
+Kinn Gallery is located in Malarhuset, in addition to the skins from Old Norse Spelsau which is for sale both there and in the white house.

 In the gallery there is an exhibition of some of Harald Seim’s paintings.
 Entrance is free, contact Sissel and Hermod in the white house and they will open the gallery for you.